 The Department of Fiber Science & Apparel Design (FSAD) provides an opportunity to study and research fibers, fabrics, apparel, and the apparel industry from design, management, historical, and scientific perspectives.
-The department faculty in addition to other academic and nonacademic support staff serve approximately 130 undergraduate and 25 graduate students.
+The department faculty, in addition to other academic and nonacademic support staff, serve approximately 100 undergraduate and 25 graduate students.
 FSAD is housed in the Human Ecology Building, next to Beebe Lake, on Cornell's Ithaca Campus.

-The department has an outstanding Costume Collection with over 10,000 items, including apparel and accessories dating from the eighteenth century to the present as well as a substantial collection of ethnographic textiles and costume.
-In addition to being the source for mulitple exhibits throughout the year, the collection is used extensively for teaching and research.
+The department has an outstanding Fashion + Textile Collection with over 10,000 items, including apparel and accessories dating from the eighteenth century to the present as well as a substantial collection of ethnographic textiles and costume.
+In addition to being the source for multiple exhibits throughout the year, the collection is used extensively for teaching and research.

-Fiber Science Laboratories in the Human Ecology Building on the Ithaca campus are equipped with state-of-the-art research equipment for fiber science and apparel technology, including spectroscopy, chromatography, microscopy, thermal analysis and mechanical analysis, microscopy facilities, and a controlled temperature and humidity room.
+Fiber Science Laboratories in the Human Ecology Building on the Ithaca campus are equipped with state-of-the-art research equipment for fiber science and apparel technology, including spectroscopy, chromatography, microscopy, thermal analysis and mechanical analysis instruments, and a controlled temperature and humidity Conditioning Lab.